-(1) A school has a teachers' council whose function is to analyse and assess teaching and education and make decisions and make teaching and education decisions within the limits of its competence.
-[RT I, 11.07.2013, 1 - entry into force 01.09.2013]
+- (1) A school has a teachers' council whose function is to analyse and assess teaching and education and make decisions and make teaching and education decisions within the limits of its competence.

-(2) The head of school, head teacher, teachers, support specialists and other persons appointed by the head of school are members of the teachers' council.
+[RT I, 11.07.2013, 1 entry into force 01.09.2013] - (2) The head of school, head teacher, teachers, support specialists and other persons appointed by the head of school are members of the teachers' council.
 A representative of the student council is involved in the activities of the teachers' council.

-(3) The minister responsible for the field establishes the functions and the rules of procedure of the teachers' council.
+(3) The minister in charge of the policy sector establishes the functions and the rules of procedure of the teachers' council.